joshuagryphon/minihmm/README.rst

 Running the tests
 -----------------

-Tests are currently written to run under :mod:`nose`, with the following virtual environments configured via :mod:`tox`:
+Tests are currently written to run under :mod:`nose` separately under Python 3.6 and 3.9, with the following virtual environments configured via :mod:`tox`:

-- `py27-pinned` : run tests under Python 2.7, using versions of dependencies
-  pinned in ``requirements.txt``
+- `*-pinned` : run using versions of dependencies pinned in ``requirements.txt``

-- `py36-pinned` : ditto, but running tests under Python 3.6

-- `py39-latest` : run all tests under Python 3.9, using latest available
-  versions of each dependency.
+- `*-latest` : run all tests using latest available versions of each dependency.
   This will enable us to catch breaking changes.

 By default, running ``tox`` from the shell will run all tests in all environments.
 To choose which environment(s) or test(s) to run, you can use standard :mod:`tox` or :mod:`nose` arguments (see their respective documentation for more details)::

-    # run tests only under Python 2.7
+    # run tests only under Python 3.6, with pinned requirements
-    $ tox -e py27-pinned
+    $ tox -e py36-pinned

-    # run tests only for estimator suite
+    # run tests under all environments, but only for estimator suite
     $ tox minihmm.test.test_estimators

     # run tests only for estimator suite, passing verbose mode to nose